steelwheels/KiwiScript/README.md

 # About KiwiScript
-Repository for the package of frameworks to implement/support JavaScript runtime for iOS and Mac OS X. This package contains
+Repository for the package of frameworks to implement/support JavaScript runtime ([JavaScriptCore](https://developer.apple.com/documentation/javascriptcore)) for iOS and macOS.

+This package contains
-- `Kiwi Engine`: The framework to operate JavaScript engine based on [JavaScriptCore](https://developer.apple.com/reference/javascriptcore).
+- `Kiwi Engine`: Define primitive data/classes to support execution of JavaScript.
-- `KSStdLib`: General purpose library which is used as the built-in object in the JavaScript.
+- `KiwiLibrary`: Built-in libraries to be used in the JavaScript.

 # Copyright
 Copyright (C) 2015-2017 [Steel Wheels Project](https://sites.google.com/site/steelwheelsproject/).
 This software is distributed under [GNU LESSER GENERAL PUBLIC LICENSE Version 2.1](https://www.gnu.org/licenses/lgpl-2.1-standalone.html).

-# Frameworks
+# Related links
-## KiwiEngine
-T.B.D
-## KSStdLib
-T.B.D
+* [Steel Wheels Project](http://steelwheels.github.io): The developer of this software.